NuwanSriBandara/Elemantra/README.md

 and here
 -->
 * **(Oct 2, 2023)**
-  * Base python codes for the novel algorithms in [Elemantra](), along with annotated datasets are released.
+  * Base python codes for the novel algorithms in [Elemantra](), along with annotated datasets, are released.

 ## Dependencies